therealthread/TextureLab/README.md

 # Texture Lab
 A custom Resource Pack generator and viewer for Minecraft: Java Edition.
-Developed in Java and using JFX (non-modular) libraries, it features an interface built from scratch on a canvas-based render pipeline.
+Developed with Java, (C++, and C - cross) using JFX (non-modular) and JNA. libraries, it features an interface built from scratch on a canvas-based render pipeline.

 ![](https://github.com/therealthread/TextureLab/blob/main/assets/tlab.png?raw=true)